Partition functions of determinantal point processes on polarized K\"ahler manifolds: Introduction

 From the Quillen anomaly formula approach, the coefficients are expressed as geometric functionals involving Bott-Chern forms.
-Bott-Chern forms were first used by Donaldson \cite{donaldson1985anti,donaldson1987infinite} to construct geometric functionals and were further developed by Tian \cite{tian1994k,tian1999bott} in the context of \kahler geometry.
+Bott-Chern forms were first used by Donaldson \cite{donaldson1985anti,donaldson1987infinite} to construct geometric functionals and were further developed by Tian \cite{tian1994k,tian1999bott} in the context of K\"ahler geometry.
 See also \cite{weinkove2002higher}.
 Bott-Chern forms and related materials will be reviewed in Section \ref{subsecBC}.

-From the Bergman kernel asymptotics approach, the first variation of the geometric functionals is expressed in terms of integrals of scalar quantities involving the curvature of the \kahler metrics, arising from the Bergman kernel asymptotic expansion.
-In particular, the critical point equation is of the form $a_j-\Delta a_{j-1}\equiv \text{constant}$, where $a_j$ is the $j^{th}$ coefficient in the Bergman kernel asymptotics; see (\ref{Basymp}).
+From the Bergman kernel asymptotics approach, the first variation of the geometric functionals is expressed in terms of integrals of scalar quantities involving the curvature of the K\"ahler metrics, arising from the Bergman kernel asymptotic expansion.
+In particular, the critical point equation is of the form $a_j-\Delta a_{j-1}\equiv \text{constant}$, where $a_j$ is the $j^{th}$ coefficient in the TYZ expansion of the Bergman kernel; see (\ref{Basymp}).
 Since the works of Catlin, Ruan, Tian, and Zelditch \cite{catlin1999bergman,ruan1996canonical,tian1990set,zelditch1998szego}, Bergman kernel asymptotics has become a well-studied subject with various approaches; see, for example, \cite{dai2006asymptotic,berman2008direct,douglas2010bergman,xu2012closed,hezari2016asymptotic}.
 Especially, we will use the explicit expression for $a_j, \;j\leq 3$ that Lu computed in \cite{lu2000lower}.
-By the result of \cite{lu2004log}, we know that the equation $a_j-\Delta a_{j-1}\equiv \text{constant}$ is an elliptic equation of order $2j+2$ in \kahler potential.
-In fact, our geometric functionals $S_j$ (see Theorem \ref{ver2thm} for the definition) can be regarded as the functionals they sought to find in \cite{lu2004log}.
+By the result of \cite{lu2004log}, we know that the equation $a_j-\Delta a_{j-1}\equiv \text{constant}$ is an elliptic equation of order $2j+2$ in K\"ahler potential.

 In \cite{futaki2004asymptotic}, Futaki introduced a family of holomorphic invariants that generalize various integral invariants, including the Futaki invariant \cite{futaki1983compact} and the Bando-Futaki invariant \cite{bando2006obstruction}.
 We show that these invariants serve as obstructions to the existence of critical points of our geometric functionals $S_j$.
 As a byproduct, we extend Lu's formula $(4.4)$ in \cite{lu2004k} to all $j\geq 0$, where it was originally verified by direct computation up to $j=2$.